OpenAPI Specification: Relationships to software engineering practices

 The paradigm of agreeing on an API contract first and then programming business logic afterwards, in contrast to coding the program first and then writing a retrospective description of its behavior as the contract, is called contract-first development.
 Since the interface is determined before any code is written, downstream developers can mock the server behavior and start testing right away.
 In this sense, contract-first development is also a practice of shift-left testing.

 Features

 The OpenAPI Specification is language-agnostic.
 With OpenAPI's declarative resource specification, clients can understand and consume services without knowledge of server implementation or access to the server code.

 Tools that work with OpenAPI

-The OpenAPI Initiative maintains a list of implementations for version 3.0 of the specification.
-SmartBear still brands its OpenAPI tools with the Swagger moniker.
-The Swagger UI framework allows both developers and non-developers to interact with the API in a sandbox UI that gives insight into how the API responds to parameters and options.
-Swagger can handle both JSON and XML.

-Swagger Codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing the OpenAPI definition.
-In July, 2018, William Cheng, the top contributor to Swagger Codegen, and over 40 other contributors to Swagger Codegen forked the code into a project named OpenAPI Generator under the OpenAPI Tools organization.
+The OpenAPI Initiative maintains a list of implementations.

 Annual conference

 The OpenAPI Initiative sponsors an annual API Specifications Conference (ASC).
 The event has its origins in the API Strategy and Practice Conference (APIStrat) that ran for many years and became part of the OpenAPI Initiative in 2016.